Does CBD Work for Sleep Apnea?

 Research has yet to be done on CBD‘s correlation with headaches or migraines.
 However, researchers have found that CBD might help relieve pain.

 Studies have also shown that CBD might be useful in treating hypertension and diabetes.
 These complications may arise in sleep apnea patients.
+The best way to treat complications is by treating the sleep apnea under the supervision of a licensed professional.

 CBD may be used safely as a complementary therapy to some conventional sleep apnea treatments, such as CPAP machine use, and alternative remedies, like lifestyle changes.